Boxing Day fixtures in EFL hit by further coronavirus postponements

 A host of EFL games have been postponed during the past week.

+Cardiff were scheduled to host Coventry in the Sky Bet Championship on Sunday but they have “several cases of Covid-19” among their playing squad and staff.

-Northampton were scheduled to host Walsall in Sky Bet League Two on Sunday, while Newport were due to take on leaders Forest Green in the same division.
+Northampton were set to play at home to Walsall in League Two, while Newport were due to take on leaders Forest Green in the same division.

 A host of EFL games have been postponed during the past week following an increased transmission rate of the Omicron variant.

-A Northampton statement read: “The club informed the EFL that it would be unable to fulfil the fixture at Sixfields due to a number of positive Covid-19 cases in their squad.”
+Cardiff’s scheduled game at home to Derby this past weekend was also postponed, as was Coventry’s meeting with Stoke.

+Earlier on Monday, Northampton and Forest Green each announced their forthcoming weekend games were off due to coronavirus issues in their respective squads.

-Table-topping Forest Green, who sit four points clear of second-placed Northampton, have now seen their last three fixtures called off.
+Table-topping Forest Green, who sit four points clear of the second-placed Cobblers, have now seen their last three fixtures called off.

-The Cobblers and Walsall were also without games last weekend due to Covid-19.

-A Forest Green statement read: “We informed the EFL that we would be unable to fulfil the fixture at Rodney Parade due to a number of positive Covid-19 cases in the squad.”

-Of the four clubs affected by the latest postponements, Newport were the only team in action on Saturday, losing 3-0 at Rochdale.
+Of the six clubs affected by the latest postponements, Newport were the only team in action on Saturday, losing 3-0 at Rochdale.

 Register for free to continue reading